 - The Analyze feature runs the specified query with EXPLAIN ANALYZE.
 The

 ANALYZEparameter causes the query to be executed and returns actual row counts and run times for plan nodes along with the

-Understanding the information provided by the Explain and Analyze features requires familiarity with PostgreSQL's EXPLAIN command and its
+Understanding the information provided by the Explain and Analyze features requires familiarity with the Postgres EXPLAIN command and its

 ANALYZE parameter.
 Refer to the EXPLAIN documentation and the Using EXPLAIN topic in the PostgreSQL documentation.